hkishawi/hkishawi/README.md

 Here are some ideas to get you started:

  ...
- - ⚡ Fun fact: My dream occupation as a kid was to be wolverine, but now I'm a software engineer haha. ha.
+ My dream occupation as a kid was to be wolverine, but now I'm a software engineer haha. ha.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...